Kubernetes Series: Managing Normal Users Access to the k8s API

 kubectl config set current-context "test@test-cluster"

-command that uses $HOME/.kube/config
+kubectl config current-contextList pods using kubectl command that uses $HOME/.kube/config file.

 kubectl --context=test@test-cluster get pod